Fraser Island 184 000 hectares to explore

 Ancient rainforests grow in sand along the banks of fast-flowing, crystal-clear creeks.

-Fraser Island is the only place in the world where rainforests grow on sand dunes.
+Fraser Island is the only place in the world where rainforests grow on dunes.

 It’s also Queensland’s largest island!